 Squamish is located in prime bear habitat.
 Bears are active from March through to December, but some may not hibernate if they find non-natural food sources.
 While conflict encounters are uncommon, it is important to be alert and aware.
 Click on the image to view the WildSafeBC black bear brochure.

-Black Bears are attracted into our neighbourhoods because of available non-natural food like garbage and fruit.
+Bears are attracted into our neighbourhoods because of available non-natural food like garbage and fruit.
 We can reduce the potential for human-bear conflict by simply managing attractants.
 Our neighbourhoods must be porous to wildlife activity.
 This means ensuring that wildlife can move through our community without being attracted to non-natural food.
 We don't want to invite wildlife to stop and stay.

 Bears are opportunistic omnivores and will return time and time again to a readily available food source.
 However, if the attractant is secured or removed, the bear will move on.